 RAMIRI March, Prague, 12th – 14th March, 2012

-European Geoscience Union (EGU), Vienna, 23rd – 27th April, 2012
+European Geoscience Union (EGU) General Assembly, Vienna, 23rd – 27th April, 2012

-HealthGrid May, 2012

-International Workshop on Science Gateways (IWSG), Amsterdam, May, 2012

 Representatives from EGI-InSPIRE attended all of these events and contributed to the discussions and outcomes of the meetings.
+For the EGU event, a Virtual Team was set up to coordinate EGI’s contribution to the programme.

 Technical Outreach